Some parts of this page may be machine-translated.

 Case 11: Help Desk Support

->> AI listens to the purpose of the call to the call center, and TMJ provides a voice automated response service
+>> AI listens to the purpose of calls to the call center, and TMJ provides an automated voice response service

 Case 12: Translation